Zyabrik10/Zyabrik10/README.md

 # Zyabrik10

-Good morning to you.
-My name is Oleksandr or just sorty Alex.
-Currenly, I am a student of WSZIB and studing computer science.
-I have a passion in learning new things, espacialy when It is realy useful or can bring you lots of fun.
-Right now, I am looking for Intership as Full-Stack developer (any commercial experience is wellcome).
+Good morning.
+My name is Oleksandr, or just Alex.
+Currently, I am a student at WSZIB, studying computer science.
+I have a passion for learning new things, especially when they are really useful or can bring a lot of fun.
+Right now, I am looking for an internship as a Full-Stack Developer (any commercial experience is welcome).

 ### 📱 How to reach me